 Information on The Living Will

 The purpose of a living will is to guide one’s family and doctors.
 It comes into effect when its author is in a medical state from which they can not recover, and due to the condition are no longer able to make decisions.
 A living will can be ignored by the family and attending doctors if there is the remotest chance of recovery.
-It is advised that anyone who has a living will should tell their family and friends about it to avoid an uncomfortable surprise at a time of great distress.
+It is advised that anyone who has a living will should tell their family and friends about it, in order to avoid an uncomfortable surprise in a time of great distress.

 Frequently Asked Questions